Remington 760 / 7600Pump Rifles

 was made of metal, left brightly polished, with the early ones utilizing a rounded forward outer end, while later ones used the same shaped plastic, and slightly angled downward at the front of this cover.
 These early rear sights utilized a 3/8" dovetail in the barrel.
 These rear sights were made by Remington and were distinctive to the 740 and 760s.

 The receiver for the standard 760 was not originally drilled and tapped for either a peep or scope sight.
 No provision for sling swivels were incorporated on the standard 760 rifle, but were available on the ADL (A grade deluxe) which was also drilled and tapped for scope mounts.
 Initially there apparently was a B grade, which probably had fancier wood.
 The BDL replaced the B grade in 1953 and had the same configuration as the ADL but with a more highly figured wood.
 However you may encounter a ADL with higher grade wood that had flaws in the wood, so instead of scrapping it they downgraded the wood and used it on the ADL models.
 The buttplate was of aluminum.

 To reiterate, the 760ADL version introduced in 1953 which was the same as the 760 but had deluxe wood, machine checkering, a pistol grip cap and sling swivels A 760BDL that was introduced in 1966 sported a stepped receiver rear, RH or LH cheekpiece on a Monte Carlo stock.

 Basket-weave impressed checkering was added in the mid 1970s.
-It had a black pistol grip cap and forend tip.
+It also had a black pistol grip cap and forend tip.
 Made only in 270 Win., 300